wpilibsuite/allwpilib/design-docs/telemetry.md

 From a user's perspective, that call works as follows:

+- if the type supports table-style telemetry via `LogTo()` and a type name via `GetTelemetryTypeName()`, it is logged into a child table after checking or setting that table type

-- if the type supports table-style telemetry via `LogTo()`, it is logged into a child table
+- if the type supports table-style telemetry via `LogTo()` without a type name, it is logged into a child table

 - if the type supports value-style telemetry via `LogValueTo()`, it is logged as a single named value

-- if the type is `StructSerializable`, it is packed and logged as raw bytes with the corresponding struct schema/type string
+- if the type is `StructSerializable`, the struct schema is registered with the selected backend, then the value is packed and logged as raw bytes with the corresponding struct type string

-- if the type is `ProtobufSerializable`, it is packed and logged as raw bytes with the corresponding protobuf schema/type string
+- if the type is `ProtobufSerializable`, the protobuf schema is registered with the selected backend, then the value is packed and logged as raw bytes with the corresponding protobuf type string

-- integral and floating-point values are logged as numeric primitives
+- integral values are widened to `int64_t`, and floating-point values are logged as `double`, unless a more specific overload such as `int16_t`, `int32_t`, or `float` is selected

 - string-like types are logged as strings

-- span-convertible containers are routed to the array logging path
+- span-convertible containers and bounded arrays are routed to the array logging path

-- `fmt`-formattable types can fall back to formatted strings
+- `fmt`-formattable scalar types fall back to formatted strings

 This means the common case remains simple while still allowing strong customization for user-defined types.